The best deals to shop from Wayfair’s Black Friday sale | CNN Underscored

 Rachael Ray 10-Piece Cucina Nonstick Bakeware Set ($99.99, originally $199.99; wayfair.com)

-Rachael Ray’s bakeware has gotten top marks for years from customers thanks to its nonstick and easily cleaned surfaces.
-These ten pieces are all oven-safe (minus the lids) up to 450 degrees Fahrenheit, and you’ll get baking sheets, cake pans, loaf pans and muffin pans to help with all your holiday baking.
+Rachael Ray’s bakeware has gotten top marks for years from customers, thanks to its nonstick and easily cleaned surfaces.
+These 10 pieces are all oven-safe (minus the lids) up to 450 degrees Fahrenheit, and you’ll get baking sheets, cake pans, loaf pans and muffin pans to help with all your holiday baking.

 This elegant 11-piece set of cookware comes with a stockpot, two saucepans, a sauté pan, two skillets and a steamer basket for all your kitchen needs.
 They’re not nonstick, so you’ll have to make sure you use some oil, but they’re safe for metal utensils, have cool-touch handles and are oven- and dishwasher-safe.